Sully, Iowa: Healthcare

-Infrastructure
+Transportation

 Highways

 Iowa Highway CR T22 south runs from US Interstate 80 and crosses CR F62 east through Sully.

 Air Service

 The Sully Municipal Airport is a general aviation airport with a runway length of 2300 turf feet and is classified as a Category A airport.
 Approximately 500 operations (take offs and landings) take place at the Sully Municipal Airport in one year.
 Activities include flight instruction and visiting aircraft.

-Internet

-The Sully Telephone Association was organized in 1903 and incorporated on May 4, 1904.
-Locally-owned by shareholder-members of its community, Sully Telephone Association serves the town of Sully, Iowa and surrounding areas.
-HyperLoop Total Fiber-Optic Network speeds range from 25 Mbps to faster Gigabit service for busy families, farms, and businesses.